1990–91 United States network television schedule

-The 1990–91 network television schedule for the four major English language commercial broadcast networks in the United States.
-The schedule covers primetime hours from September 1990 through August 1991.
+The 1990–91 network television schedule for the four major English language commercial broadcast networks in the United States covers primetime hours from September 1990 through August 1991.
 The schedule is followed by a list per network of returning series, new series, and series cancelled after the 1989–90 season.

+Beginning this season, Fox began broadcasting on Thursdays and Fridays.

 PBS is not included; member stations have local flexibility over most of their schedules and broadcast times for network shows may vary.

 New series are highlighted in bold.

 All times are U.S. Eastern Time and Pacific Time (except for some live sports or events).
-Subtract one hour for Central, Mountain, Alaska and Hawaii-Aleutian times.
+Subtract one hour for Central, Mountain, Alaska and Hawaii–Aleutian times.

 Each of the 30 highest-rated shows is listed with its rank and rating as determined by Nielsen Media Research.